seuqaj114/seuqaj114.github.io/_posts/2020-08-20-newtonianvae.md

 Before diving into the paper itself, I will quickly explain the concept of PID control for those of you who are not familiar with this area.

 PID stands for Proportional-Integral-Derivative, which is a mouthful...
 Let's ignore the I and D terms, and focus just on P, as it is the most important one.
 So what is a __proportional (or P-) controller__?
-Let's imagine a very simple system like a ball rolling on a horizontal table, to which we can apply a force along the horizontal plane (for example, by pushing it with a blow drier).
-This sistem is described by the 2D position of the ball $x$ and the action is the force applied along this plane, $F$.
+Let's imagine a very simple system like a ball rolling on a horizontal table, to which we can apply a force along the horizontal plane (for example, by pushing it with a blow dryer).
+This system is described by the 2D position of the ball $x$ and the action is the force applied along this plane, $F$.

 If the ball is initially at a position $x_0$ and we want to move it towards a goal position $x^{\text{goal}}$, a simple way to achieve this is by applying, at each time $t$, a force of the form $F_t = c \cdot (x^{\text{goal}} - x_t)$, starting at $t=0$, with some constant $c$.
 It should be easy to see that this force is a vector that points from the current position to the goal position, so the ball will move towards the goal.
 This right here is a proportional controller!

-If the constant $c$ is too high the ball will overshoot the goal (blow dried at max power), and if c is too low, the ball will move very slowly towards the goal (if you're trying to push a bowling ball with a blow drier).
+If the constant $c$ is too high the ball will overshoot the goal (blow dried at max power), and if c is too low, the ball will move very slowly towards the goal (if you're trying to push a bowling ball with a blow dryer).
 There are [heuristics](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) to tune $c$, but that's out of the scope of this post.

 -------------------